-The Bank effectively cascades the overall objectives and strategies of the organization through several channels like trainings, reporting and email bulletins.
-The risk consciousness of the employees is reflected through the Bank's Three (3) pronged approach on compliance testing, risk management self-assessment tools and internal audit.
-Thus, the employees are encouraged to know and learn by understanding the regulatory requirements and reflective of the positive attitude to comply with the directives.
+The Bank regularly cascades the overall objectives and strategies of the organization through several channels like trainings, reporting and email bulletins.
+The risk consciousness of the employees is reflected through the Bank's conduct of independent review through Compliance Testing, Risk Management self-assessment tools and Internal Audit.
+Employees are encouraged to know and learn by understanding the regulatory requirements and reflective of the positive attitude to comply with the directives.
 They are aware that they own the regulatory compliance, initiates understanding the regulations and conscious of non-compliance consequences.